Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 The End Goal is not Perfection, but Understanding Risk

-There is often pressure amongst organisations to maximise their adherence to standardised controls within compliance-based frameworks.
+There is often pressure amongst organizations to maximize their adherence to standardized controls within compliance-based frameworks.
 However, in contrast the value of an IRAP assessment stems from an understanding of the system’s risk profile, as dependent on the security classification of the data managed by that system.
-Although organisations should still seek to address applicable controls effectively, it is just as important that alternate controls are identified, and business justifications raised for any controls determined not to require implementation.
+Although organizations should still seek to address applicable controls effectively, it is just as important that alternate controls are identified, and business justifications raised for any controls determined not to require implementation.

 When in Doubt, Ask your IRAP Assessor the Question

-The process of undertaking an IRAP assessment can be a daunting task for organisations that have little or no experience with either the assessment process or the ISM.
+The process of undertaking an IRAP assessment can be a daunting task for organizations that have little or no experience with either the assessment process or the ISM.

-The IRAP assessment process can already prove challenging for Australian-based organisations, and the additional hurdles that US-based organisations need to tackle can be managed by leaning towards a risk-focused approach.
+The IRAP assessment process can already prove challenging for Australian-based organizations, and the additional hurdles that US-based organizations need to tackle can be managed by leaning towards a risk-focused approach.
 By collaborating with IRAP assessors and through sufficient preparation, these challenges can be successfully navigated and help streamline the overall assessment process.